 On the opposite end, the hormone testosterone is one that high resistance athletes will want to keep high to aid in protein synthesis.
 The cortisol to testosterone ratio is therefore of importance to athletes, and it has been found that a change to this ratio precedes performance enhancement in athletes during tapering.
 In short, hormone testing not only provides a tool to maximise exercise intensity and avoid overtraining but also provides an index of athletic improvement.

 If you already have a specific salivary hormone test in mind, we also offer home test kits for this.
 For instance, if you are a man and have decreased sex drive, difficulties conceiving a child, or experience erectile dysfunction, you may want to check for low testosterone, since this knowledge could guide you further in your research on interventions for improvement.
-Whilst Persometrics does not offer medical advice, the results of the home test kit gives you an indication of your free “unbound” testosterone and this could be something to discuss further with your medical doctor.
+Whilst Persometrics does not offer medical advice, the results of the home test kit give you an indication of your free “unbound” testosterone and this could be something to discuss further with your medical doctor.

 Your genetic makeup may tell you more about you than you might think.
 We encourage you to explore our DNA product range for mor information